 The third orbital variation is that of precession.
 The Sun lies at one of the focal points of the Earth’s orbital ellipse.
 Due to the gravitational interaction of other planetary bodies in the solar system, primarily the Moon and the planet Jupiter, the perihelion (the point at which the Earth passes closest to the Sun) moves in space with a consequent shifting or precessing of the elliptical orbit.
 This phenomenon is known as the precession of the equinoxes, and effects the intensity of the seasons.

-Like obliquity, precession does not affect the total amount of solar energy received by the Earth, but only its hemispheric distribution over time.
+Like obliquity, procession does not affect the total amount of solar energy received by the Earth, but only its hemispheric distribution over time.
 If the perihelion occurs in mid-June i.e. when the Northern Hemisphere is tilted toward the Sun, then the receipt of summer solar radiation in Northern Hemisphere will increase.
 Conversely, if the perihelion occurs in December, the Northern Hemisphere will receive more solar radiation in winter (see Figure 2.1).
-It should be clear that the direction of changes in solar radiation receipt at the Earth's surface is opposite in each hemisphere.
+It should be clear that the direction of changes in solar radiation receipt at the Earth’s surface is opposite in each hemisphere.
+If you have any questions you can always contact us.